Handmade Mother’s Day Clay Flowers (Air Dry Clay Tutorial) 🌷

 step 5: paint and seal the flowers

-once the clay is fully dry, paint the flowers using acrylic paint.
+once everything is fully dry, paint each flower using acrylic paint. work from base coat outwards.

 drying time depends on the thickness of the clay and the brand used. most air dry clay projects take around 24–48 hours to fully harden. because these flowers include thicker rolled “sausage” pieces for the petals and details, this project took around 48 hours to dry completely.